 3 – VR arcade games

-What really sets Molly’s Arena apart is the VR setup they have.
-I’m used to playing VR games in different set ups, and until now I thought that free-roaming VR like they have at VR Arcade Amsterdam and Epix Arcade in Zaandam was the best experience ever… now I think Molly’s takes that place.
-The 360 experience and 720 experience are totally crazy and only advised for real dare devils.
-If you’re looking for a more easy-going experience, you can join the mech-army to destroy evil mechs.
+What sets Molly’s Arena apart is the VR setup they have.
+I’m used to playing VR games in different setups.
+And until now I thought that free-roaming VR like they have at VR Arcade Amsterdam and Epix Arcade in Zaandam was the best experience ever… now I think Molly’s takes that place.
+The 360 experience and 720 experience are totally crazy and only advised for real daredevils.
+If you’re looking for a more easygoing experience, you can join the mech army to destroy evil mechs.
 The gameplay is great, but the experience of actually being in a mech is something I’ve never had before.
 Even more easy-going is the car simulator, but me being car sick all the time opted out of that one ;-).
-So if you are struggling from motion sickness as well, here are some remedies we have tried in the past.
+So if you are struggling with motion sickness as well, here are some remedies we have tried in the past.

 4 – Other epic arcade games I haven’t seen in Amsterdam yet

-Molly’s Arena has lots of other games you can play, from shooters to catching fish and also more ‘carnival themed games’ like throwing basketballs.
+Molly’s Arena has lots of other games.
+You can play shooters, catch fish and also play ‘carnival themed games’ like throwing basketballs.
 While there is no ticketing system to win prizes, they do have a high score per machine, and you get points for highscores.
 While there are enough games that are fun enough playing solo, there are some awesome two-player games as well.
 My favourite was probably a game where you had to hit lights as fast as you could, against an opponent.
 Much excitement, much frustration.
 Of course they have classics like airhockey, but they also have a totally re-invented way of playing pong (with magnets and magnetic balls… it looked very cool!).

 5 – FOODS!

-Last but not least: foods!
+Last but not least: food!
 Molly’s Arena being a Japanese experience had to have Japanese food as well.
 And while they could have easily opted to just have ramen, they’ve expanded their food service to something I think everyone should try: Fuwa Fuwa <3.
 This is a fluffy Japanese pancake that you might want to order just for the Instagram pictures.
-They have cute names as “Professor Oak” and “Eevee”.
+They have cute names such as “Professor Oak” and “Eevee”.
 And they tasted delicious as well.
-During soft launch of their kitchen at Molly’s Pie, a small restaurant next to my house, they had lines of people waiting to get their pancakes… so I guess the public has spoken.
+During the soft launch of their kitchen at Molly’s Pie people were lining up to buy their pancakes.
+So I guess the public has spoken.

-If you want to see for yourself what a Japanese Style fluffy pancake looks like, check out Molly’s video at their Instagram page.
+If you want to see Japanese Style fluffy pancakes looks like, check out Molly’s video at their Instagram page.

 What game-related places do you love to go to?
 Do you have arcades in your hometown that we might need to visit?
 Let us know!
 Ready, player one?